CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 });
 ```

 However, if you try to delete a customer which already has some bookings, the previous endpoint will fail.
 Do you know why?
-You cannot delete a customer whose ID is used as a foreign key in another table, here in the bookings table.
+You cannot delete a customer whose ID is used as a foreign key in another table (in this case, in the `bookings` table).
 Let's delete all the customer bookings first:

 ```js
 app.delete("/customers/:customerId", function(req, res) {